Skip to content

 10. What Penpot Does Better

-2. Server-side export — Puppeteer-based export service for server-side rendering
+2. PDF export — headless Chromium export service for PDF rendering (OpenPencil exports SVG but not PDF yet)

 3. Plugin system — full plugin API with sandboxed execution